 • Custom network design examples: Meter crafts network layouts that are tailored to fit your specific business environment, whether it’s a corporate office or a multi-location retail chain.

-• Integrated hardware and software solutions: Meter’s NaaS combines top-tier hardware, such as switches, wireless access points, and our carefully designed security appliance with advanced network monitoring through the Meter Dashboard
+• Integrated hardware and software solutions: Meter’s NaaS combines top-tier hardware, such as switches, wireless access points, and our carefully designed security appliance with advanced network monitoring through the Meter dashboard

 • Comprehensive ISP procurement and management: Meter handles the entire process of selecting and contracting with Internet service providers, ensuring your business receives reliable connectivity at competitive rates without the need to juggle multiple vendors.